Asian stocks mixed after Wall Street hits new high - NewsBreak

 Asian stocks mixed after Wall Street hits new high

-Asian stock market s were mixed Wednesday after Wall Street hit a new high as investors looked ahead to a Federal Reserve gathering for an update on U.S. stimulus.
+BEIJING — (AP) — Asian stock markets were mixed Wednesday after Wall Street hit a new high as investors looked ahead to a Federal Reserve gathering for an update on U.S. stimulus.

 Shanghai advanced while Hong Kong declined.
 Tokyo was unchanged.